inmanc2/predation_Gaff_Plat/README.md

 # predation_Gaff_Plat
 Repository for R code and dataframe associated with predation, behavior, and cognition in sympatric fishes.
 This contains the primary dataframe for the study, as well as code for all essential analyses.
+The analyses include in the code are:
-The analysis includes: 1.
-Principal Component Analysis on Scototaxis Traits, 2.
-MANCOVA on all behavioral and cognitive traits, 3.
-Linear Discriminant Analysis on Behavior and Cognition by Predation Regime/Species combinations, 4.
-LMMs on each behavioral or cognitive trait with separate interaction terms for predation regime and watershed and predation regime and species, 5.
-Estimated marginal means for this set of LMMs, and 6.
-LMMs with a three-way interaction term including predation regime, watershed, and species, along with estimated marginal means (purely for visualization purposes, of species effects by location)
+1. Principal Component Analysis on Scototaxis Traits,
+2. MANCOVA on all behavioral and cognitive traits,
+3. Linear Discriminant Analysis on Behavior and Cognition by Predation Regime/Species combinations,
+4. LMMs on each behavioral or cognitive trait with separate interaction terms for predation regime and watershed and predation regime and species,
+5. Estimated marginal means for this set of LMMs, and
+6. LMMs with a three-way interaction term including predation regime, watershed, and species, along with estimated marginal means (purely for visualization purposes, of species effects by location)